los-cocos/cocos/utest/readme.txt

-tests with filenames like test_p_* depends on py.test py.test can run tests written for unittest. latest py.test version used : pytest 2.1.0
+tests with filenames like test_p_* depends on py.test py.test can run tests written for unittest. latest py.test version used : pytest-3.2.1

 For most tests, you must set cocos_utest=1 in the environment before running.
 You should have py.test in the executable search path